Number Of Illegal Fireworks Complaints Taking Off In Denver Metro Area

 “Maybe people have access to this and can’t shoot it off at shows this year because of everything going on,” McIntosh suggested.

 The Denver Fire Department says it is not issuing fireworks permits.
-The Denver Police Department responded,
+The Denver Police Department responded with the following comment:

 “We did not have any calls for service complaints specifically for a fireworks show that occurred near Coors Field during that time.
 We weren’t made aware of a show if there was one.”